One Person, Ten Months, 50K Stars — The Indie Hacker Story Behind Everything Claude Code

 A lot of people reading this will say “I have a side project too,” then go back to writing hotfixes without documenting anything.
 The difference is right there.
 Capturing solutions is harder than solving problems, but that’s what makes the snowball keep growing.
 Ask yourself: last week, how many pitfalls did you hit?
 How many did you turn into something reusable? ╰(°▽°)╯

-In 2025, Cerebral Valley and Anthropic ran a hackathon.
-Affaan brought one component from ECC: AgentShield — a security scanning tool designed for the attack surfaces unique to AI agents, embeddable in CI/CD, runnable as a skill inside Claude Code, covering prompt injection, sandbox escapes, and sensitive data leakage.
+Let’s start with the punchline: 2025, Cerebral Valley x Anthropic hackathon.
+Affaan brought one component from ECC — AgentShield, a security scanning tool designed for attack surfaces unique to AI agents.

 It won.